perkeep/perkeep/doc/environment-vars.md

   CAMLI_GOPHERJS_GOROOT should be set to a Go 1.9 root so that gopherjs can be built with Go 1.9.
 Otherwise it defaults to $HOME/go1.9.

+`CAMLI_HELLO_ENABLED (bool)
+: Whether to start the hello world app as well.
+Variable used only by devcam server.

 `CAMLI_HTTP_DEBUG` (bool)
 : Enable per-request logging in [pkg/webserver](/pkg/webserver).